Auxiliary and Business Services

 Yes, off-campus students can purchase any meal plan, but we recommend the Dining Dollar and Patriot plans.

 All meal plans have a set amount of dining dollars, and users can add additional dining dollars during the semester.
 Dining dollars are tax-exempt, so you save 6% by spending with them versus a credit or debit card.
-They can be spent at any retail dining location on campus, such as Starbucks, Chick-fil-A, The Halal Guys, Subway, Chipotle, Dunkin’, Blaze Pizza, and more!
+They can be used at any dining hall or on-campus retail dining location, including Starbucks, Chick-fil-A, The Halal Guys, Chipotle, Dunkin’, Blaze Pizza, and more!

 All Independence and Patriot meal plans start with $100 Dining Dollars, which are used at our retail locations, such as Starbucks, Chick-fil-A, Chipotle, Dunkin’, etc. You can also use them to deliver on Starship.